o3de/o3de.org/content/docs/userguide/materials/owner-set-material.md

 ---
-description: ' Use the Set Material node in the &ALYlong; &script-canvas; editor to specify an entity''s material. '
+description: ' Use the Set Material node in the Amazon Lumberyard Script Canvas editor to specify an entity''s material. '
 title: Set Material
 ---